AirtestProject/Poco/README.rst

 swipe
 '''''

-The anchorPoint of UI element is put as origin and swipe the certain distance towards the given direction.
+The anchorPoint of UI element is taken as the origin, the swipe action is performed towards the given direction with the certain distance.

 Following example shows how to use the ``swipe`` function